Registering devices

 The feature requires READ permission for “Option management”.
 If the permission is missing, the security token policy defaults to OPTIONAL.

-• OPTIONAL - If a device requires secure registration, Cumulocity IoT will request an additional security token from the user.
+• OPTIONAL - If a device requires secure registration, Cumulocity will request an additional security token from the user.

 The policy can be configured by setting the following tenant option with one of the values listed above, for example: